-Based on the analyses in the last paragraph, the weighting factors determined by a ray in zone I on pixel I_1 and its rotational symmetric ray in zone II on pixel I2 are numerically identical.
+Based on the analyses in the last paragraph, the weighting factors determined by a ray in zone I on pixel I_1 and its rotational symmetric ray in zone II on pixel I_2 are numerically identical.
 Similarly, a ray in zone I with pixel I_1 and its rotationally symmetric ray in zone III with pixel I3 determine weighting factors having identical numerical value as well.
-Hence we only need to store the weighting factors (i.e., corresponding rows of the system matrix) coming from rays within zone I. Then during runtime, we can restore the weighting factors (i.e., rows) coming from rays in zone II and III via the stored rows by using the rule described in Equation (2).
-We can restore rows from zone IV and V via rows from zone III using the same method, after clockwise rotating the coordinate system 90°.
+Hence we only need to store the weighting factors (i.e., corresponding rows of the system matrix) coming from rays within zone I. Then during runtime, we can restore the weighting factors (i.e., rows) coming from rays in zone II and III via the stored rows by using the rule described in Eq.
+2. We can restore rows from zone IV and V via rows from zone III using the same method, after clockwise rotating the coordinate system 90°.
 We can also analogously restore rows from all other zones.
 Applying this symmetry-based compression to CSR data can further compress it to one eighth of its original size.
-Table 2 shows the data sizes of some SCSR-based system matrices.
-Compared to data sizes in Table 1, SCSR can fit into the global memory of a single GPU even in our largest case.
+The forth row of Table 1 shows the data sizes of some SCSR-based system matrices.
+Compared to data sizes in third row, SCSR can fit into the global memory of a single GPU even in our largest case.